learn-co-students/javascript-intro-to-debugging-v-000/README.md

 ### Solving First Two Tests

 We're just getting started, so we expected that all our tests would fail.
 Let's go ahead and tackle the first test.
-The first error we see from Jasmine is `ReferenceError: sayHeyFriend is not defined`.
+The first error we see from Jasmine is `ReferenceError: sayHey is not defined`.
 So let's go ahead and define that function in `code.js`.

 ```js
 function sayHey(){